slaeensh/luci-app-ssr-plus/README.md

 # luci-app-ssr-plus
-Last version of ssr-puls from lean
+Last version of ssr-puls from lean.

 Maybe I will continue to develop.